Continuing professional development (CPD)

 The course aims to teach the basic biology of the laboratory mouse in its context of genetically modified animal models.
 It will provide an overview of available endpoints, and of the various types of results obtained from different analyses and highlight their complementary value as well as limitations.

 The course is on the doctoral level (2.0 ECTS) but open for post docs and researchers.
+Target audience: any person who is or will be involved with mouse studies.

 Course start date